Structural parameters and possible association of the Ultra-Faint Dwarfs Pegasus III and Pisces II from deep Hubble

 \subsection{Fitting 2D-Profiles}

 To model the spatial structure of Peg~III and Psc~II, we followed the technique described in \cite{DrlicaWagner2020} and \cite{Simon2021}, largely based on the method shown in \cite{Martin2008}.
-We modeled each UFD with exponential and Plummer (\citeyear{Plummer2011}) profiles and performed binned Poisson maximum likelihood fits to the probability density functions with the following free parameters: center position ($x_0,y_0$), richness (number of stars), 2D, projected semimajor axis of the ellipse that contains half of the total integrated surface density of the galaxy (elliptical half-light radius; $a_h$), ellipticity ($\epsilon$), position angle of the semimajor axis measured East through North ($\theta$), and background surface density ($\Sigma_b$).
+We modeled each UFD with exponential and Plummer (\citeyear{Plummer2011}) profiles and performed binned Poisson maximum likelihood fits to the probability density functions with the following free parameters: center position ($x_0,y_0$), richness (number of stars), 2D, projected semimajor axis of the ellipse that contains half of the total integrated surface density of the galaxy (elliptical half-light radius; $a_h$), ellipticity ($\epsilon$), position angle of the semimajor axis measured from North through East ($\theta$), and background surface density (average density of stars in the field not belonging to the galaxy) ($\Sigma_b$).
 In past literature on these UFDs, the elliptical half-light radius $a_h$ has often been referred to as $r_h$, but here we have chosen to make the explicit distinction between $a_h$ and the azimuthally-averaged half-light radius $r_h$ (equal to $a_h\sqrt{1-\epsilon}$) for clarity and the purpose of our comparison to simulations.

 The normalized functional forms of the exponential and Plummer profiles are as follows: